 - How long can I expect my fatigue to last?

 - What action should I take when I feel fatigue?

-- Do you recommend any exercises or foods to improve my energy level?
+- What exercises or foods do you recommend to improve my energy level?

 - Are there activities or foods I should avoid?